Ubayed-Bin-Sufian/sugar-docs/src/contributing.md

 ### Error 403 on `git push`

-Most likely you have cloned someone else's repository, and you should instead fork their repository, clone your own repository, make your changes, then push.
+Most likely, you cloned someone else's repository.
+You should instead fork their repository, clone your own fork, make your changes, then push.
 See [Getting error 403 while submitting PR](http://lists.sugarlabs.org/archive/sugar-devel/2017-March/053926.html) and [D. Joe's